When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 Where to stay in Sapporo

-Choosing where to stay in Sapporo is hardly as difficult as other more popular and spread out Japanese cities.
+Choosing where to stay in Sapporo is hardly as difficult as other more popular and spread-out Japanese cities.
 There’s still a large selection to sort through that’s, in general, fairly decent quality.
-Here are a couple of the best hotels in Sapporo:
+Here are a couple great hotels in Sapporo:

-- Daiwa Roynet Hotel Sapporo-Susukino: A modern business hotel that, thanks to its excellent location, is perfect for travellers, too.
-Rooms are super clean with comfortable seating to unwind at the end of the day.
+• Daiwa Roynet Hotel Sapporo-Susukino: A modern business hotel that, thanks to its excellent location, is perfect for travelers, too.
+Rooms are super clean, with comfortable seating to unwind at the end of the day.

-- Cross Hotel Sapporo: One of the hippest hotels in Sapporo.
-Bright rooms boasting contemporary furnishings are complemented with ultra-modern bathrooms with extras like onsen-style tubs and rain showers available.
+• Cross Hotel Sapporo: One of the hippest hotels in Sapporo.
+Bright rooms boasting contemporary furnishings are complemented by ultra-modern bathrooms with extras like onsen-style tubs and rain showers available.
 Within quick walking distance of Sapporo TV Tower, Odari Park, and Susukino.

 Getting to Sapporo